Important COVID-19 Information

 Please rest assured we have performed a comprehensive COVID-19 risk assessment and with your help particularly with social distancing of 2m and avoidance of physical contact the risk of COVID-19 transmission will be reduced.

-We appreciate this will take some getting used to, but we greatly look forward to worshipping together in our building once again after such a long absence.
+We greatly look forward to worshipping together in our building once again.
 We will also continue to provide online worship for those who are not yet able to return.
+We pray that you will know the love and peace of our Lord Jesus Christ as you worship with us during this time of pandemic.

 Holy Trinity PCC